 No front page content has been created yet.

-WHAT IS THE MOST IMPORTANT INFORMATION I SHOULD KNOW ABOUT RETACRITTM (EPOETIN ALFA-EPBX)?
+WHAT IS THE MOST IMPORTANT INFORMATION I SHOULD KNOW ABOUT RETACRIT® (epoetin alfa-epbx)?

 FOR PEOPLE WITH CANCER:

-Your tumor may grow faster and you may die sooner if you choose to take RETACRITTM.
+Your tumor may grow faster and you may die sooner if you choose to take RETACRIT®.
 Your healthcare provider will talk to you about these risks.

-FOR ALL PEOPLE WHO TAKE RETACRITTM, INCLUDING PATIENTS WITH CANCER OR CHRONIC KIDNEY DISEASE:
+FOR ALL PEOPLE WHO TAKE RETACRIT®, INCLUDING PATIENTS WITH CANCER OR CHRONIC KIDNEY DISEASE:

 - Serious heart problems, such as heart attack or heart failure, and stroke.
-You may die sooner if you are treated with RETACRITTM to increase red blood cells (RBCs) to near the same level found in healthy people.
+You may die sooner if you are treated with RETACRIT® to increase red blood cells (RBCs) to near the same level found in healthy people

-- Blood Clots.
-Blood clots may happen at any time while taking RETACRITTM.
-If you are receiving RETACRITTM for any reason and you are going to have surgery, talk to your healthcare provider about whether or not you need to take a blood thinner to lessen the chance of blood clots during or following surgery.
+- Blood clots.
+Blood clots may happen at any time while taking RETACRIT®.
+If you are receiving RETACRIT® for any reason and you are going to have surgery, talk to your healthcare provider about whether or not you need to take a blood thinner to lessen the chance of blood clots during or following surgery.
 Blood clots can form in blood vessels (veins), especially in your leg (deep venous thrombosis or DVT).
-Pieces of a blood clot may travel to the lungs and block the blood circulation in the lungs (pulmonary embolus).
+Pieces of a blood clot may travel to the lungs and block the blood circulation in the lungs (pulmonary embolus)

 - Call your healthcare provider or get medical help right away if you have any of these symptoms: